 Metrics for Modeling POS

-A quantimental model integrates quantitative data (e.g., biomarker validation, trial phase success rates, pathway position) with qualitative factors (e.g., regulatory sentiment, market dynamics).
-Key metrics include:
+A model integrating quantitative data (biomarker validation, trial phase success rates, pathway position) with qualitative factors (regulatory sentiment, market dynamics).

 • MOA positioning within pathways.